 Assuming the presence of a quorum, the directors of the Company will be elected by a plurality of the votes of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the election of directors (Proposal 1).
-The ratification of the appointment of Tanner LLC as the Company's independent registered public accounting firm for the year ending December 31, 2024 (Proposal 2) and the Say-on-Pay proposal (Proposal 3) will require the affirmative vote of a majority of the votes cast at the meeting.
+The ratification of the appointment of Tanner LLC as the Company's independent registered public accounting firm for the year ending December 31, 2025 (Proposal 2) and the Say-on-Pay proposal (Proposal 3) will require the affirmative vote of a majority of the votes cast at the meeting.
+Although there is no voting standard directly applicable to the Say-When-on-Pay proposal (Proposal 4), the option of "once every year," "once every two years" or "once every three years" that receives the highest number of votes cast will be considered the frequency that has been approved by shareholders on an advisory basis.

 A shareholder may abstain or withhold his or her vote (collectively, "abstentions") with respect to each item submitted for shareholder approval.
 Abstentions will be counted as present for purposes of determining the existence of a quorum but will not be counted as voting on any proposal brought before the Annual Meeting.
 Because the election of directors (Proposal 1) is determined by a plurality of the votes of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the election of directors, abstentions will not affect the outcome of this matter.
-Because they are not considered to be votes cast, abstentions will not affect the outcome of the ratification of the appointment of Tanner LLC as the Company's independent registered public accounting firm for the year ending December 31, 2024 (Proposal 2), or the Say-on-Pay proposal (Proposal 3).
+Because they are not considered to be votes cast, abstentions will not affect the outcome of the ratification of the appointment of Tanner LLC as the Company's independent registered public accounting firm for the year ending December 31, 2025 (Proposal 2), the Say-on-Pay proposal (Proposal 3) or the Say-When-on-Pay proposal (Proposal 4).